Abide 101 · Ephesians · Session 09 · Handout

 5. In verse 9, what does Paul say about favoritism?
 Who does this apply to?

-📖 Did You Know? — nourishes and cherishes
+📖 Did You Know? — ektrophō and thalpō (verse 29)

-In Ephesians 5:29, Paul says Christ nourishes and cherishes the church — and husbands are called to do the same for their wives.
+In verse 29, Paul says no one hates his own body but nourishes and cherishes it — just as Christ does the church, and just as husbands are to do for their wives.

 Application Question